neo-project/docs/faq/en-us/dev.md

 ## How to apply for test tokens?

-Go to https://neo.org/testcoin/apply and fill out the application form.
+Up to 1000 GAS and 1000 NEO per day can be requested via the [NGD faucet](https://neowish.ngd.network/).
+If you need more than that, go to https://neo.org/testcoin/apply and fill out the application form.
 If the application is accepted, you will be notified in three to five workdays.

 ## How to build a private chain?

 To build a private chain, you have the following options：

+- Quickly build a private chain with one node.
+See [here](../../docs/en-us/network/private-chain/solo.md).
 - Use a virtual machine to build a private chain on a cloud server.
-See [here](../network/private-chain/private-chain.md).
+See [here](../../docs/en-us/network/private-chain/private-chain.md).
-- Quickly build a private chain on one Windows serve.
-See [here](../network/private-chain/private-chain2.md).
+- Quickly build a private chain on your local host.
+See [here](../../docs/en-us/network/private-chain/private-chain2.md).
-- Quickly build a private chain with neo-local.
-See [here](../network/local-chain.md).
+- Quickly build a private chain using neo-local.
+See [here](../../docs/en-us/network/private-chain/neolocal.md).

-You can also refer to the [community tutorial](../communitydoc.md) to learn more options.
+You can also refer to the [community articles](../../articles/en-us/index.md) to learn more options.

 ## Which languages can I use to develop smart contracts?